MikaStan/TranSPBlate-landing/README.md

 Finally, I'll note that this layout is not pixel perfect - I did not use the browser plugin of the same name, and just followed the rules of web design, in particular, the rule of internal and external.

-Unfortunately, I've only built the desktop version so far - that is, the one provided in the HTML-Academy course.